ameisner/lsst_decam_recipe/README.md

 ### appendix C: making reference catalogs from FITS input

 FITS files are in some ways preferable to ASCII.
-The following version of `my_ref.cfg` works if your starting point is a FITS file called `ps1_HITS.fits` rather than `ps1_HITS.csv`. `ps1_HITS.fits` should contain the catalog in a binary table in extension=1 and have the same column names as did `ps1_HITS.csv`:
+Suppose your starting point is a FITS file called `ps1_HITS.fits` rather than `ps1_HITS.csv`. `ps1_HITS.fits` should contain the catalog in a binary table in extension=1 and have the same column names as did `ps1_HITS.csv`:

 ```
 hdul.info()